nadoo/reportd/README.md

 reportd
 =====

-An easy report server for generate html tables from database.
+An easy report server for generate html or json from database.

 ## Install